ni/measurement-plugin-labview/Source/Example Measurements/NI-DMM Measurement/README.md

 ## NI-DMM Measurement

-This is a MeasurementLink example that acquires a single measurement from a NI DMM.
+This is a measurement plug-in example that acquires a single measurement from a NI DMM.

 Select the measurement function and range.